adl/hoaf/README.md

      [!0] 3 {0 1}

+### Alternating automata

+Here is an example of alternating transition-based co-Büchi automaton encoding `(Fa & G(b&Xc)) | c`, it shows an example of multiple initial states (including a conjunct), and an example of conjunct destination.

+    HOA: v1
+    name: "(Fa & G(b&Xc)) | c"
+    States: 4
+    Start: 0&2
+    Start: 3
+    Acceptance: 1 F0
+    AP: 3 "a" "b" "c"
+    ---
+    State: 0 "Fa"
+    [t] 0 {0}
+    [0] 1
+    State: 1 "true"
+    [t] 1
+    State: 2 "G(b&Xc)"
+    [1] 2&3
+    State: 3 "c"
+    [2] 1

 Formal Semantics of Omega-Automata
 ----------------------------------

+The following definition specifies alternating automata with transition-based acceptance.
+Because of universal branching, the initial states and destination states of transitions are non-empty sets of states (i.e., elements of 2^Q\∅) interpreted as conjunctions.
+Automata without universal branching, use just elements of Q as initial or destination states.

 Each omega-automaton described in this format can be seen as an automaton (AP,Q,R,I,F,Acc) with labels on transitions and transition-based acceptance, where:

 - AP is a finite set of atomic propositions.
 We use B(AP) do denote the set of Boolean formulas over AP.
 - Q is a finite set of states.
-- R⊆Q⨯B(AP)⨯Q is a transition relation.
-A triplet (s,ℓ,d)∈R represents a transition from s to d labeled by ℓ, where the label ℓ is a Boolean formula over AP.
+- R⊆Q⨯B(AP)⨯(2^Q\∅) is a transition relation.
+A triplet (s,ℓ,D)∈R represents a transition from s to the conjunction of states in D, labeled by ℓ, where the label ℓ is a Boolean formula over AP.
-- I⊆Q is a set of initial states.
+- I⊆(2^Q\∅) is a set of initial conjunctions of states.
 - F={S₀,S₁,…,Sₖ} is a finite set of acceptance sets.
 Each acceptance set **Sᵢ⊆R** is a subset of **transitions**.
 - Acc is an Boolean formula over {F(S),F(¬S),I(S),I(¬S)|S∈F}.

+FIXME: Update definition of run for alternation.

 The automaton is interpreted over infinite words, where letters are subsets of AP.
 A run over a word w=a₀a₁… is an infinite sequence (s₀,ℓ₀,s₁)(s₁,ℓ₁,s₂)… of transitions such that s₀∈I and each ℓᵢ is True in valuation assigning True to atomic propositions in aᵢ and False to all other atomic propositions.
 A run is accepting if it satisfies the acceptance condition Acc, where the run satisfies
 - F(S) if all transitions in S appear only finitely often in the run.